AviatrixSystems/terraform-provider-aviatrix/website/docs/index.html.markdown

 The Aviatrix provider is used to interact with Aviatrix organization resources.

-The provider allows you to manage your Aviatrix organization's gateways, tunnels, and other resources easily.
+This provider allows you to manage your Aviatrix organization's gateways, tunnels, and other resources easily.
 It needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.

+-> **NOTE:** Although *version* is an optional argument, we highly recommend users to specify the proper Aviatrix provider release version corresponding to their Controller version in order to avoid potential compatibility issues.
+Please see the [compatibility chart](https://www.terraform.io/docs/providers/aviatrix/guides/release-compatibility.html) for full details.
+For more information on versioning, a native Terraform provider argument, see [here](https://www.terraform.io/docs/configuration/providers.html#version-provider-versions).

 ## Example Usage